phamelink/phamelink/README.md

 Hi, my name is Philip Hamelink and I come from Geneva, Switzerland.
-I'm 22 years old and I am currently studying for my third year of Bachelor studies in communications systems at EPFL.
+I'm 23 years old and I currently have a Bachelor in communications systems at EPFL.
 My interests include IoT, web development (full-stack), ethical hacking and cryptography, which I plan on studying during my Master.

 My repositories all contain small projects I did in my own free time or during my studies at EPFL.
 All code is strictly my own or co-authored with classmates.